mylubnan/devops-2022/README.md

 </p>
 Put name after -t it will take some time depending on your speed of PC and internet

+For building image if you create the same image `docker build -t big-data-engineering-with-python`

+If you want to pull my image you can use
+`docker pull mylubnan/big-data-engineering-with-python:1.0`

 **10. Run docker container**
 <p float="left">
  <img src="Images/10.png" alt="image" width="100%"/>